 Follow-up swab samples (UK only)

-Participants with COVID-19

-Participants with COVID-19 in the sotrovimab comparison should have a nasal swab collected on days 3 and 5 in which the level of SARS-CoV-2 viral RNA (and genotyping for resistance makers) will be measured.
-Participants outside the UK do not require any sample collection.

 Participants with influenza pneumonia

 Participants with influenza pneumonia should have a nasal swab collected on day 5 in which the presence of influenza virus (and genotyping for baloxavir or oseltamivir resistance markers) will be measured.
 Participants outside the UK do not require any sample collection.